jaykapade/news-aggregator/README.md

     # Copy the rest of the application code
     COPY . .

-    # Expose the port Vite uses by default (can be changed in vite.config.js)
+    # Expose the port configured in vite.config.js
     EXPOSE 3000

     # Start the development server